Sailing in Australia: Australian Capital Territory

 Competitive sailing is based around Lake Burley Griffin in Canberra.

 New South Wales

-Sydney is a mecca for sailing with Sydney Harbour, Botany Bay and Pittwater providing abundant sheltered water for sailing races for boats from small dinghys to large keel boats.
+Sydney is a mecca for sailing with Sydney Harbour, Botany Bay and Pittwater providing abundant sheltered water for sailing races for boats from small dinghies to large keel boats.

-Australia Day regatta is held on the 26th of January every year.
+Australia Day regatta is held on 26 January every year.
 It is the world's oldest continuously held regatta, first held in 1837.

 Sailing was popular in Sydney from as early as 1900.
 Joshua Slocum commented in his account of his first around the world voyage that sailing was a popular sport.

 Queensland

 Sailing on Moreton Bay.
 Whitsunday Islands offer excellent cruising.